By Jane Harrell

 The following is an excerpt from Petfinder.com’s FurKeeps Kickoff live Facebook Q&A.

 The problem is he is always peeing in my house.
 It doesn’t matter how many clean litter boxes I have, or whether or not they’re electric, he still pees in my house.
 I want to keep Rift because he’s stolen my heart, but I can’t handle the urinating all over my house.
+What can I do?

 Feline elimination problems are the No. 1 most common cat issue.
 It is estimated that one out of every 10 cats will have lapses at some point in his life.

 So what can you do to try to change the situation, especially if he’s been having accidents for years?

 First, get a vet check to make sure he is healthy.
 All the behavior help in the world cannot fix a problem that is medical in nature.
 Some cats have chronic issues, so if you treated something a few months ago, it doesn’t mean the cat isn’t sick again.

 Second, if he gets a clean bill of health, I would use a two-week confinement program with him.
 Here’s how: